-First Offense: Confiscation.
-Principal/Student conference, detention, or in -school suspension.
-Subsequent Offense: Confiscation.
-Principal/Student conference, detention, or in-school suspension.
+First Offense: Confiscation. detention, or in- Principal/Student -school suspension. conference, Subsequent Offense: Confiscation. detention, or in- Principal/Student -school suspension. conference,

 3. Violations, other than those listed in (1) or (2) above, of Board policy EHB, procedure EHB-AP or any policy or procedure regulating student use of personal electronic devices.